project-lux/documentation/docs/index.md

 # LUX Documentation Index

 This site provides technical and conceptual documentation for [LUX](https://lux.collections.yale.edu/), Yale University’s linked data discovery environment for cultural heritage collections.
-It covers data modeling across all external and internal sources, and uses the final LUX record to provide examples for  Classes and properties.
+It covers data modeling across all external and internal sources, and uses the final LUX record to provide examples for  Classes and Properties.
 Whether you're a developer, data specialist, or researcher, these materials are intended to support understanding, reuse, and extension of the LUX system.

 ## Available Documentation